Looking for things to do in New Orleans? You don’t have to go far!

 The best thing about the food in New Orleans is that it’s generally affordable!
 If you’re a true foodie, then a food tour of the French Quarter is the ideal way to spend your day, and stretch your waistline!

-Things to Do in New Orleans – Take a Stroll around City Park
+Take a Stroll around City Park

 It’s always great to find some green space hidden among the bustling crowds and traffic of a major city.
-City Park is New Orleans answer to this human desire for nature.
+City Park is New Orleans’s answer to this human desire for nature.
 The expansive park is a breath of fresh air for city dwellers and weary travelers.

-The park area covers 1,300 acres, and is filled with oak trees, lagoons, ideal picnic areas, and calming walking trails.
+The park area covers 1,300 acres and is filled with oak trees, lagoons, ideal picnic areas, and calming walking trails.
 An outing to City Park is one of the best things to do in New Orleans if you’re looking for a break from city life.
 We recommend taking a picnic (grab a few of those muffaletta sandwiches and some cold drinks) and exploring the park by foot or bicycle.
 The park is also home to the Besthoff Sculpture Garden, which contains over 60 sculptures from contemporary artists from all over the world.